In Moment Oder Im Moment

 Understanding the Basics: "Moment" and its Prepositions

 Before diving into the specific phrases, let's establish a firm grasp of the German word "Moment."
 It translates directly to "moment" in English, signifying a brief period of time.
-However, its usage within a sentence heavily relies on the preposition used before it.
+That said, its usage within a sentence heavily relies on the preposition used before it.
 This is where the difference between "in moment" and "im Moment" emerges.

 "In Moment" – A Grammatically Incorrect Construction